 Before switching parties last April, Specter voted against Kagan’s nomination.
 At the time he complained about the response he got to questions during confirmation hearings, in written questions to Kagan and during her courtesy visit with him.

 “I have gone to really great lengths to find out about Dean Kagan’s approach to the law and approach to the job of solicitor general and get some of her ideas on the law because she is in a critical public policy making position.
-After the long process I have described, I still don’t know much about Dean Kagan.”Dr. Gundry reveals the top 3 common foods that you would have never guessed were the cause of your fatigue.
+After the long process I have described, I still don’t know much about Dean Kagan.”Beverly Hills surgeon explains at home fix for crepey skin around the arms, legs, and stomach.

 Hours after Obama announced Kagan’s selection Monday to replace retiring Justice John Paul Stevens, Specter praised her exemplary academic and professional credentials.